ucla-brain/image-preprocessing-pipeline/README.md

 * Fixed a bug regarding dark leveling.
 * conversion of 16bit images to 8bit and right bit shifting.

-You need to use PyStripe section if you need:
+You need to use PyStripe step if you need:
+* Raw to tif conversion.
 * dark level subtraction that sets all values smaller than dark level threshold to zero to remove camera noise, clears background and allows more compressible images,
 * flat image application to correct camera artifacts,
 * lightsheet cleaning that clears the background and helps reduce final file sizes up 5-folds factor,